 - Urinary tract infection.
-Infections can irritate your bladder, causing you to have strong urges to urinate.
-These urges may result in episodes of incontinence, which may be your only warning sign of a urinary tract infection.
-Other possible signs and symptoms include a burning sensation when you urinate and foul-smelling urine.
+Infections can irritate your bladder, causing you to have strong urges to urinate, and sometimes incontinence.
+Other signs and symptoms of urinary tract infection include a burning sensation when you urinate and foul-smelling urine.

 Urinary incontinence can also be a persistent condition caused by underlying physical problems or changes, including:

-- Pregnancy and childbirth.
-Pregnant women may experience stress incontinence because of hormonal changes and the increased weight of an enlarging uterus.
-In addition, the stress of a vaginal delivery can weaken muscles needed for bladder control.
-The changes that occur during childbirth can also damage bladder nerves and supportive tissue, leading to a dropped (prolapsed) pelvic floor.
-With prolapse, your bladder, uterus, rectum or small bowel can get pushed down from the usual position and protrude into your vagina.
+- Childbirth.
+Vaginal delivery can weaken muscles needed for bladder control and also damage bladder nerves and supportive tissue, leading to a dropped (prolapsed) pelvic floor.
+With prolapse, the bladder, uterus, rectum or small intestine can get pushed down from the usual position and protrude into the vagina.
 Such protrusions can be associated with incontinence.

+- Menopause.
 After menopause women produce less estrogen, a hormone that helps keep the lining of the bladder and urethra healthy.
-With less estrogen, these tissues may deteriorate, which can aggravate incontinence.
+Deterioration of these tissues can aggravate incontinence.

 - Enlarged prostate.
-In older men, incontinence often stems from enlargement of the prostate gland, a condition also known as benign prostatic hyperplasia (BPH).
+Especially in older men, incontinence often stems from enlargement of the prostate gland, a condition known as benign prostatic hyperplasia.

 - Prostate cancer.
 In men, stress incontinence or urge incontinence can be associated with untreated prostate cancer.
-However, more often, incontinence is a side effect of treatments — surgery or radiation — for prostate cancer.
+But more often, incontinence is a side effect of treatments for prostate cancer.